The Ultimate Guide to

 The rise of messenger apps like Facebook, WhatsApp and LINE has contributed to the growth of these platforms.
-Not only do these apps have features to double up as chatbot platforms but they also have API kits that vendors can use to integrate into their own platforms.
+Not only do these apps have features to double up as virtual assistant platforms but they also have API kits that vendors can use to integrate into their own platforms.

 A key part of conversational AI is testing.
 Unlike in traditional software, testing is not a one-time activity in the case of conversational AI systems.
 Instead, it forms an essential component of how these systems work and improve over time.

 There are many techniques that can be used for testing.
 One way is to ensure that all the training data in the NLP model is itself correctly predicted by the model.
 For example, if the utterance “How do I file a claim for my medical insurance” is under the intent “Claim_Medical_Insurance”, the model should correctly point to this intent.

 Cross-validation: This tests the model’s ability to predict new data that is different from what was used to train it.
 So the bot will be tested with queries outside of the set of examples that were used for its training.
 The K-fold and Leave-one-out cross validation (LOOCV) are two common techniques.

 Blind tests: Blind tests involving testing the model with utterances and comparing the model’s response with the actual corresponding correct answer.
 Each one is marked as to whether the prediction was correct or not.

 Randomised manual log review: These involve human evaluators going through a chat log to mark whether the bot responses were correct and helpful to address the user queries.